What is Cash Ratio Formula?

 Examples of Cash Coverage Ratio Formula (with Excel Template)

-Let’s see some simple to advanced example to understand the calculation of the cash coverage ratio formula better.
+Let’s see some simple to advanced example to understand it better.

-For the calculation of cash ratio formula first, we will need to calculate Cash and Cash Equivalents and Current Liabilities
+For the calculation of cash ratio, we will need to calculate Cash and Cash Equivalents and Current Liabilities

 Cash and Cash Equivalents